Support for Entrepreneurs with Disability Entreprenurship Resources and Special Programs

 There are different types of crowdfunding that may help people with disabilities to start a business.
 The two main kinds relevant to the nascent entrepreneur are for equity and loan finance.

 Equity Crowdfunding: Equity crowdfunding offers the company’s securities to a number of potential investors in exchange for financing.
-It was a big change for finance-seeking startups, when legislation was introduced by 2012 the Jumpstart Our Business Startups Act, or JOBS Act.
+It was a big change for finance-seeking startups, when legislation was introduced in 2012 through the Jumpstart Our Business Startups Act, or JOBS Act.
 It is a law intended to encourage funding of small businesses in the US by easing many of the country’s securities regulations.
 For the first time, it allowed non-accredited investors (as opposed to ‘the big boys’) to invest in startups through crowdfunding.
 People who invest can do with as little as $100 and the SEC has set the maximum investment limit based on an individual’s income and net worth.

 Roughly 1,150 small businesses raised $420 million through equity crowdfunding in 2022.
 Only 17.8 percent of the companies using equity crowdfunding have gone out of business over the past five years.
 (The comparable rate for startups overall is 50 percent)